 After arrival in the Karen village, where we will spend the night, your guide will introduce you to your host.
 You can explore the town while he prepares dinner, and you are welcome to help him cook.
 We also encourage you to practice the Karen language with your host after dinner.

 Overnight will be in a local homestay.
 You will sleep on a mattress with a mosquito net, and we provide a sleeping bag or sheet.
 For more information on the Green Trails village Homestays, please have a look here.

 Day 2: Karen Village – Chiang Mai

 Trekking and Royal Project

 Rise with the roosters.
 Your guide will prepare a hearty breakfast.
-After breakfast we will start our trek back.
-Before that we will visit the Royal Project of the village.
-Your guide will explain about this interesting agricultural project. the late King Bhumibol has initiated the Royal Projects to improve the life of the tribal people of Thailand.
+After breakfast, we will start our trek back.
+Before that, we will visit the Royal Project of the village.
+Your guide will explain this exciting agricultural project.
+The late King Bhumibol Adulyadej initiated the Royal Projects to improve the life of the tribal people of Thailand.

 Then we will descend from the mountains to the lowlands.
-We pass rice fields and trek through beautiful dipterocarp forest before we reach a pretty waterfall where we will spend some time relaxing, swimming and enjoying the natural surroundings.
-After a short walk we will see our van parked along the road.
+We pass rice fields and trek through the beautiful dipterocarp forest before we reach a pretty waterfall, where we will spend some time relaxing, swimming, and enjoying the natural surroundings.
+After a short walk, we will see our van parked along the road.
 We will drive to a private house where we will have lunch.

 Bamboo rafting on the Wang River